vmicelli/jcomplex/README.md

 This project is a Java library for Complex Numbers.
 The Complex class is a modified version of the one in the project [common-math](https://github.com/apache/commons-math) developed by Apache Software Foundation.

-This is a super lightweight project that provide support for Complex Number in Java.
+This is a super lightweight project that provides support for complex numbers in Java.

 Unlike the original Apache project, the Complex class in this library inherits from [java.lang.Number](https://docs.oracle.com/javase/8/docs/api/java/lang/Number.html).